ivyT26/CSCI4800_AI_Final_Project/README.md

     - overall reward did decrease because it was penalized for driving at a speed less than 0.65 m/s
   - after evaluation, the DeepRacer was able to drive a little bit faster. after completing a lap, the time for completion was 28 seconds, compared to the 30 seconds of completion observed in the last few trainings
 - V8-4: trained V8-3 model for another 15 minutes
-  - training did fluctuate, rward graph had some negative slopes
+  - training did fluctuate, reward graph had some negative slopes
   - evaluation: did not complete a lap to 100% out of the 5 trials
 - V8-5: trained V8-4 model for another 15 minutes
   - training improved, very positive slope for the training and evaluation, while the overall slope compared to the previous trainings did decrease but had a positive slope when the DeepRacer made good decisions
-  - for the evaluation, the DeepRacer was able to complete all 5 laps 100% complete, wherethe fastest time was 26.5 seconds
+  - for the evaluation, the DeepRacer was able to complete all 5 laps 100% complete, wherethe fastest time was 26.5 seconds!
-- V8-6: trained V8-5 model on a new track, Shanghai Sudu Raceway, since the overall training and evalauation for the previous few trainings produced good results
+- V8-6: trained V8-5 model on a new track, Shanghai Sudu Training, since the overall training and evalauation for the previous few trainings produced good results
   - we decided to chose this track since it was similar to the previous track we trained the model on and we wanted to observe how it would train for the first 15 minutes
-  - after training, the DeepRacer did not do well; the overall track completion was about 25%, but the slope of the training and evaluation was not a significant negative slope
+  - after training: the DeepRacer did not do well; the overall track completion was about 25%, but the slope of the training and evaluation was not a significant negative slope
   - we assume that the DeepRacer will do better as we train the DeepRacer more on the new track
+  - after evaluation: the DeepRacer was able to complete about 60% of the track for 2 of the trials, 52% for 1 of the trials, and the rest were outliers (less than 30%); our observation is that training the DeepRacer model for a longer time will show signs of improvement in lap completion
+  - we also want to see if the reward function can help generalize the DeepRacer's knowledge so it can drive accurately on any track as it experiences a variety of tracks; after that and for future work on this project, we could work on improving the lap times or continue focusing on letting the DeepRacer make more accurate decisions (like speeding up on straights or finding optimal steering angle for different turns)
+- V8-7: trained V8-6 model on Shanghai Sudu Training track to see if more training using the same reward function would improve the track completion
+  - after training: the overall percentage of the track completed did increase from about 25% to about 55%, which shows that the reward function can be used to generalize how to train the DeepRacer on different tracks and improving the accuracy of its decisions overall
+  - after evaluation: DeepRacer did well after 30 minutes of training!
+Out of the 5 trials, the DeepRacer completed 4 laps with 100% completion and consecutively as well!
+  - observation: very interesting to note that the DeepRacer did not practice many right turns in the first track (re:Invent 2018), so it did take some training time to learn how to turn right for the Shanghai track

 ##### Sources
 DeepRacer Reward Functions